How to Become an Autism Spectrum Disorder Specialist

 According to The New York Times, most of the developed world currently reports the presence of autism spectrum disorder (ASD)...

-A behavioral analyst program prepares students to work with individuals with learning disabilities, such as autism spectrum...
+Read about behavioral analyst programs, which prepare students to work with individuals with autism or learning disabilities....

 - Autism Certification and Certificate Program Options